chinapedia/wikipedia.abstract.en/Page/Simple_machine.md

 Self-locking machines

-BOLT_SCREW_UBT_199.JPG's self-locking property is the reason for its wide use in threaded fasteners like bolts and wood screws ]]
+'s self-locking property is the reason for its wide use in threaded fasteners like bolts and wood screws ]]

 In many simple machines, if the load force _F_(out)_ on the machine is high enough in relation to the input force _F_(in)_, the machine will move backwards, with the load force doing work on the input force.[36]
 So these machines can be used in either direction, with the driving force applied to either input point.
 For example, if the load force on a lever is high enough, the lever will move backwards, moving the input arm backwards against the input force.
 These are called "_reversible_", "_non-locking_" or "_overhauling_" machines, and the backward motion is called "_overhauling_".
 However, in some machines, if the frictional forces are high enough, no amount of load force can move it backwards, even if the input force is zero.
 This is called a "_self-locking_", "_nonreversible_", or "_non-overhauling_" machine.[37]
 These machines can only be set in motion by a force at the input, and when the input force is removed will remain motionless, "locked" by friction at whatever position they were left.